 Trial will be completed in 2017.
 For more information, click here.

 Research with University College of London

 The treatment program for TB may benefit from screening for depression and providing effective interventions to improve mood and feelings of helplessness and hopelessness, where appropriate.
-Treating psychological problems in patients with TB may substantially improve treatment adherence and enhancing quality of life, as well as reducing the burden of TB as an infectious disease.
+Treating psychological problems in patients with TB may substantially improve treatment adherence and enhance quality of life, as well as reduce the burden of TB as an infectious disease.

 Research with University of Chicago

-Ci3 of University of Chicago launches Digital Storytelling project with Operation ASHA.
-The research project funded by a 2-year grant from the Bill and Melinda Gates foundation will conduct workshops with under-privileged teens in Lucknow and through games and storytelling will better understand the social determinants of adolescent health and well-being.
+Ci3 of University of Chicago launched a Digital Storytelling project with Operation ASHA.
+The research project, funded by a 2-year grant from the Bill and Melinda Gates foundation, will conduct workshops with underprivileged teens in Lucknow.
+We hope to better understand the social determinants of adolescent health and well-being through group activities such as games and storytelling.
 Ultimately, the goal is to empower youth to develop strategies for improving gender equality and sexual and reproductive health.

 TB and Diabetes Study